 Beneath Nottingham are over 800 caves, hand-carved into the sandstone bedrock.
 For centuries, they have played host to dwellings, mines, cellars and tanneries.
 Inspired by this subterranean city, Hollow Earth brings together 150 works by more than 50 artists to explore questions of thresholds, darkness and prehistory.

 Every culture and religion has told stories about what lies beneath.
 Caves are where extraordinary events come to pass, the domain of gods and monsters, of births, burial and rebirth.
 Dark, dangerous and unstable, caves are places of visions and experiences both sacred and profane.
 More recently, they have become home to data farms, seed vaults and doomsday bunkers.

-For millennia, the image and idea of the cave has exerted an enduring pull on artists.
-It has even been argued that the cave was the earliest studio and the first museum.
-Following the 19th-century discoveries of rock paintings, caves became imagined as spaces of revelation and fantasy, providing clues to our collective impulse to produce images.
-After World War II, artists came to associate the cave with the primordial creative space, with a bunker-like refuge from the atomic era, and even with the dream of a truly underground cinema.
-Today, in the age of the Anthropocene and climate emergency, there is a renewed fascination in caves.
-They are portals to the deep past and troubled futures, places where species and millennia intermingle.
+For thousands of years, these portals to the deep past have captivated artists.
+Some even argue that the cave was the earliest studio and the first museum.
+Following 19th-century discoveries of rock paintings, caves have been imagined as spaces of revelation, providing clues to the origin of our collective impulse to produce images.
+After World War II, artists came to associate the cave with the primordial creative space, a bunker-like refuge from the atomic era.
+Today, in an age of ecological breakdown, caves are portals to both the deep past and troubled futures, places where species and time intermingle.

 Exhibition:Hollow Earth: Art, Caves & The Subterranean Imaginary